andrewbartlett0/off_psi4/README.md

     * See file `analysis.md`

-### A. Chemistry that is NOT currently supported by Quanformer
+### A. Quanformer assumptions
-* Molecules with spin multiplicity not equal to one (i.e., having unpaired electrons)
+* Input molecules have spin multiplicity equal to one (i.e., no unpaired electrons)
+* SCF algorithm is density-fitted (DF)
+    * There exists -JKFIT auxiliary set for your orbital basis/atom type

 ### B. Limitations for file names